Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

     }
     ```

-18. Next, add the **Complete** function.
+18. Add the **Complete** function.
 This function allows the **SupplyChainOwner** to sign off on the contract as being complete when the contract is in the final delivery state.
 This function confirms that the caller is the *SupplyChainOwner* and that the contract is in the *FinalDelivery* state.

     If not, it will flag an error to the caller using the "*revert()*" method.